manuelbieh/react-ssr-setup/README.md

 This project has out-of-the-box support for the following things:

--   General Setup
-    -   🔥 Babel 7
+-   General Setup - 🔥 Babel 7
     -   📦 Webpack 4
     -   🔥 ESLint 5 (with a set of custom rules which may be mostly identical to AirBnB with some personal flavor added)
     -   🔥 TypeScript (via Babel)
     -   🔥 Prettier
     -   🔥 Jest 24
+    -   ⚛ React 16.x (latest), with Hooks!
     -   ✅ Server Side Rendering with Express
     -   ✅ Hot Module Reloading (HMR)
     -   ✅ CSS Modules